 The Powell Street Festival celebrates Japanese-Canadian culture around Oppenheimer Park in Vancouver’s Downtown Eastside on the BC Day Long Weekend.

-In 2023 the festival happened on August 5th and 6th.
-We expect the festival to take place on the Saturday and Sunday of August 3rd and 4th in 2024 to coincide with the BC Day long weekend, which falls on Monday, August 5th.
+Last year the festival happened on August 5th and 6th.
+We expect it to take place on the Saturday and Sunday of August 3rd and 4th in 2024 to coincide with the BC Day long weekend, which falls on Monday, August 5th.
 Other events that take place on the same weekend include the Abbotsford Agrifair, White Rock Sea Festival, Squamish Days Loggers Sports Festival, Tsawwassen Sun Festival and Harmony Arts Festival.
 On every Friday in the summer there is also the Shipyards Night Market in North Vancouver.
-To learn about all of these events and others, see our August Calendar or article about the BC Day Long Weekend.

 Note: The Powell Street Festival is one of two main Japanese festivals in Metro Vancouver.
 The other one is the Nikkei Matsuri on the Labour Day Long Weekend at the end of the summer.
 If you like Japanese culture, then you definitely won’t want to miss the event in September.